-Stephens Capital Management Fixed Income Strategy Program
+Stephens Capital Management Fixed Income Strategy

-In the Stephens Capital Management Fixed Income Strategy Program ("SCM-FIS"), Stephens Capital Management ("SCM") manages client assets on a discretionary basis using a fixed income strategy.
+In the Stephens Capital Management Fixed Income Strategy ("SCM-FIS"), Stephens Capital Management ("SCM") manages client assets on a discretionary basis using a fixed income strategy.
 The SCM-FIS is overseen by the Fixed Income Strategy Investment Committee ("Investment Committee"), which has overall responsibility for investment policy, strategy and advises on security selection parameters.
-SCM investment advisory representatives make day-to-day investment decisions for accounts advised in the SCM-FIS program within the parameters set forth by the Investment Committee.
+SCM IARs make day-to-day investment decisions for accounts advised in the SCM-FIS program within the parameters set forth by the Investment Committee.

-The Investment Committee is composed of Larry Bowden, Troy Clark, David Moix, Abigail Buchanan, Larry Middleton and Bo Brister and seeks to provide consistent performance by actively managing portfolios based on a top down macro investment strategy that adjusts duration and sector allocations on the investment committee's market views in accordance with evolving economic data, developments and themes.
+The Investment Committee seeks to provide consistent performance by actively managing portfolios based on a top down macro investment strategy that adjusts duration and sector allocations on the investment committee's market views in accordance with evolving economic data, developments and themes.
 Collectively, the Investment Committee members have in excess of 160 years of investment related experience.

 The investment committee employs a strategy of disciplined management of portfolios constructed primarily of investment grade U.S. government, U.S. government agency and corporate bonds with the objective of maximizing risk-controlled returns over full market cycles.
-The goal of the SCM-FIS program is to seek to earn a high total return on income securities for the client consistent with the client's investment objectives subject to market conditions.
+The goal of SCM-FIS is to seek to earn a high total return on income securities for the client consistent with the client's investment objectives subject to market conditions.
 SCM-FIS seeks to fully invest cash balances into investment grade debt instruments.